Going Sideways

 Going Sideways is a project that explores cultural production as a political and performative tool for care, resistance, and resilience amid funding cuts, censorship, and political fractures in Europe and its implication on transnational collaborations.

 We are currently experiencing a wave of funding cuts, cancellations, censorship, and political fractures in European contexts and its effect on transnational collaboration.
 Going Sideways is the aim to start a conversation on the current status quo of cultural production.
 The program invites situated visions and perspectives on the adaptation of strategies, to ensure a continuation of artistic practices and transnational collaboration despite the socio-political frameworks in European contexts.
+What kind of spaces for culture and artistic expression do we need that are representative of our social fabrics?
+The project Going Sideways explores methods and tools of artistic expressions that emerge from the urgencies of the political present, from feminist, intersectional, queer, and anti-discriminatory practices.

 The project features two formats:

-The soundpiece is a collage of voices from cultural practitioners, showcasing diverse perspectives in an installation at the festival center.
+The SOUNDPIECE is a collage of voices from cultural practitioners, showcasing diverse perspectives in an installation at the festival center.

 The discursive event includes workshops, a performative dinner, and embodiment practices, inviting the audience to explore alternative methods of cooperation, resistance, and care through different situated knowledges.